-Houllier's first full season was ahead and big changes were predicted.
-He wanted a brand new pair in central defence, an attacking midfielder who could create a lot of chances, defensive midfielder who could shield the defence, a towering goalkeeper and one skilful and the other a big target man, in the forward line.
+Gérard Houllier's first full season was ahead and big changes were predicted.
+He wanted a brand new pair in central defence, an attacking midfielder who could create a lot of chances, a defensive midfielder who could shield the back four, a towering goalkeeper, a skillful striker and a big target man.
+Houllier's purchases in the summer of 1999 were money well spent, especially considering Liverpool were hardly in the running for the biggest players on the market.

 Titi Camara - 37 games and 10 goals.

+An entertaining player whose star shone brightly for a short while.
 "When he first came, the first three or four months, we all thought what have we got here – Pele?
-Everytime you gave him the ball he was flicking it over someone's head or scoring some great goals.
+Every time you gave him the ball he was flicking it over someone's head or scoring some great goals.
 Unfortunately it went a bit pear shaped for him towards the end." - Jamie Carragher.

 Stephane Henchoz - 205 games.